tomoslau/hikehk/_posts/2017-06-06-west-sai-kung-hike.md

 The elevation gains—especially the last climb to Kai Kung Shan, and mixture of flat steps and rocky surface make this hike difficult to climb.
 The trail experience is perfect for those who want a challenge.

 Make sure you carry plenty of water, especially in the summer and on sunny days, as the majority of the trail is without shade.
-I recommend at least 4 liters.

 ![Cow near the campsite at Cheung Sheung](/assets/{{ page.title }}-2.jpg)